-Gemma Curtin, Designs of the Year 2015 exhibition curator, said: ‘This winning design is a great example of how design is a collaborative practice embracing expertise and know how across disciplines.
-Its selection as Design of the Year 2015 also signifies a desire to recognise and award design that can significantly impact society now and in the future.’
+The 2015 Designs of the Year curator Gemma Curtain shared this about the winner, ‘this winning design is a great example of how design is a collaborative practice embracing expertise and know how across disciplines.
+Its selection as Design of the Year 2015 also signifies a desire to recognize and award design that can significantly impact society now and in the future’.

 A wide ranging category that includes projects that may touch on other categories but are included here because it is their digital dimension that makes them interesting.